sifat-pr/password-strength-checker/readme.md

 ## Live Demo

-You can try out the password strength checker at: [GitHub Pages Link] (Once deployed)
+You can try out the password strength checker at: [View](https://sifat-pr.github.io/password-strength-checker/)

 ## Usage